0no-co/wonka/docs/api/sinks.md

 `toPromise` returns a promise, which resolves on the last value of a source.

-> _Note:_ This sink is only available in JavaScript environments
+> _Note:_ This source is only available in JavaScript environments, and will be excluded
+> when compiling natively.

 ```reason
 Wonka.fromArray([|1, 2, 3|])